BrekiTomasson/laravel-model-finder/README.md

 ```

 Once you've implemented the `find` method with the relevant contents, you should be able to `CountryFinder::find('sweden')`, and it will return an entry from
-your `Country` Model where the string  `'sweden'` is found in one of the four columns you named in the `$query_keys` array.
+your `Country` Model where the string  `'sweden'` is found in one of the four columns you named in the `$queryKeys` array.
 You can also call methods or
 reference attributes directly from the returned object.
 Getting the official name of Iceland, for example, would be as easy as calling something like
 `CountryFinder::find('is')->name`, as `'is'` is a unique identifier for the `alpha2` property.